-Armour provides protection against stress and consequences for the wearer.
-Armour is defined by a precis to <onlyinclude> in other pages, a longer description with images, Coverage, Damage Resistance, Weaknesses, and Trade Offs.
-The strength of the coverage stress pools and damage resistance is exponential.
+The protection provided by the stress slots and damage resistance is exponential.
 A damage resistance of 8 can reliably handle conventional missile strikes with minor damage.
-Similarly a Stress Pool of 8 could absorb a conventional missile strike without passing any damage on to whatever the armour is protecting.
+Similarly, 12345678PS could absorb a conventional missile strike without passing any damage on to whatever the armour is protecting.
 Most armour has relatively high damage resistance and limited coverage.

 Several types of common armour are described following the descriptions of the aspects.
 Full armour profiles can be created using the Armour Form.
 To add or edit any particular type of armour, enter the name in the text box below.